wa0x6e/cal-heatmap-doc/docs/migrate_from_v3.md

 # Migrating from 3.x

-The current v4 release is rewritten from the ground up, and have a _lot of major breaking changes_.
+<p class="subhead">The current v4 release is rewritten from the ground up, and have a lot of major breaking changes.</p>
-{: .fs-6}

 The last 3.x release was from October 2016, and was built on top of a vanilla JS codebase from 2012.